coredao-org/CoreDAO-Docs/docs/Node/Full-Node/on-testnet.md

 ### Hardware Specifications for Full Nodes on Core Testnet

-For full nodes on **Core testnet**, we recommend the following minimal hardware specs:
+For full nodes on **Core Testnet**, following minimum hardware specifications are recommended:

 | Requirements   | Details                                                                                                 |